 New generation co-operatives allow farmers and ranchers to invest in a downstream value add business that purchases their commodities at fair market value, keeps the investment in the community and increases the purchase value – potentially providing dividends on top of a guaranteed purchase.

 Investing in a business like this brings numerous benefits.
 First there’s the direct impacts of adding value to the commodity, introducing opportunity for targeting new markets and creating well-paying local jobs that appeal to a new generation of workers.

-But there’s also the indirect benefits of secondary industry growth in business development and jobs, a stronger argument for infrastructure investment from government and big business, and the attraction of competitors or other primary industry players.
+But new generation co-operatives also have indirect benefits of secondary industry growth in business development and jobs, a stronger argument for infrastructure investment from government and big business, and the attraction of competitors or other primary industry players.
 All of which is good for the community.

 High entry price, but the rewards are multiple

-Shares in New Generation Co-operatives usually cost more than other co-ops as the investment by shareholders provides the foundational financial capital supporting the new enterprise.
+Shares in new generation co-ops usually cost more than other co-ops as the investment by shareholders provides the foundational financial capital supporting the new enterprise.